UniQA: Unified Vision-Language Pre-training for Image Quality and Aesthetic Assessment: Experiments

 \subsection{Datasets}

-We employ the IQA dataset FLIVE~\cite{ying2020patches} and the IAA dataset AVA~\cite{ava} for quality- and aesthetics-related captioning, respectively, and AVA-Captions~\cite{avacaption} to provide authentic aesthetic comments.
-We evaluate the performance on typical IQA and IAA datasets, including seven IQA datasets and two IAA datasets.
+We employ the IQA dataset FLIVE~\cite{ying2020patches} and the IAA dataset AVA~\cite{ava} for quality- and aesthetics-related captioning, and AVA-Captions~\cite{avacaption} to provide authentic aesthetic comments.
+We evaluate the performance on typical IQA and IAA datasets, including seven IQA datasets and three IAA datasets.
+We also evaluate the generalization ability of UniQA on three downstream IQA datasets.